Sorry, no records were found. Please adjust your search criteria and try again.

 - In Person

-My specialist experience working with young people with SEN to develop trusting and meaningful relationships
+My specialist experience working with young people with SEND to develop trusting and meaningful relationships

-My experience working with young people with ASC (autism)
+My experience working with young people with Speech and Language needs

-My experience working with young people with working memory difficulties
+My experience working with non-speaking young people

-My experience working with young people to boost their confidence and self-esteem
+My experience developing confidence and self-esteem

 My specialist experience providing engaging sessions to inspire a love of learning